 Where I’ve Seen Improvement:

 Ability To Handle Inside Moves

-I wanted to highlight the 2019 Michigan game as I believe it’s one of the worst for Tristan Wirfs.
+As displayed above, I wanted to highlight the 2019 Michigan game as I believe it’s one of the worst for Tristan Wirfs.
 However, by the third quarter, Wirfs was able to settle into his own and showed some improvement.
 In the first half, Wirfs was beaten inside a few times off the line of scrimmage.
 On this play, Tristan Wirfs shows good patience and recognition of the play to punch the defender and get him to the ground.

 Has solid height and good weight for the offensive line.
 Displays good burst and acceleration off the line of scrimmage.
 Has good change of direction ability in open space to deliver multiple blocks on a play.
 Shows to have solid lateral agility to mirror defender off the line of scrimmage.
 Has good use of hands and punch to keep defenders in front of him, even through spin and swim moves.
 Shows to have a good ability to absorb initial contact off the line of scrimmage and remain balanced.
 Displays good patience in pass protection to recover and re-establish leverage.
 Has a good ability to drive through defenders and open up wide lanes in run blocking situations.
 Displays a good ability to remain upright throughout block.
 Shows to have solid quickness off the line of scrimmage to get out front of the ball carrier when asked to pull and act as a lead blocker.
 Has a good ability to deliver blocks and establish leverage out in open space.
 Has a solid ability to get upfield quickly and to second-level blocking assignments.